-If you’re in a car accident due to someone else’s negligence, chances are 1 in 7 the other person lacks car insurance.
+If you’re in a car accident due to someone else’s negligence, chances are 1 in 7 the at fault driver is an uninsured motorist.
 Nationally, up to 14 % of all cars on the road are not insured.
 That statistic comes from the Insurance Research Council.
 It’s important that you get insurance though, as you will need it if you ever get into a car accident.
-There are plenty of low rates for cars, so it’s not like you will need to pay an arm and a leg for your car insurance.
-Don’t fall into the trap of thinking that you don’t need it, as it is incredibly important.

 In over six states there’s more than a 1 in 5 chance of having an uninsured car strike yours.
 By the basic nature of our highly mobile society, an unacceptably high risk exists of having an accident with a car without insurance